ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 ------------------

 The recommended way to preprocess data for training is to use Ray Data operations such as `map_batches`.
+See the :ref:`Ray Data Working with Pytorch guide <working_with_pytorch>` for more details.

-However, particularly for tabular data, Ray Data comes with out-of-the-box :ref:`preprocessors <air-preprocessors>` that implement common data preprocessing operations.
+However, particularly for tabular data, you can also use Ray Data :ref:`preprocessors <air-preprocessors>`, which implement common data preprocessing operations.
 You can use this with Ray Train Trainers by applying them on the dataset before passing the dataset into a Trainer.
 For example:

 .. testcode::